 No synthetic fertilisers

-Natural fertilisers, such as compost and seaweed derivatives, are essential to maintaining fertile and healthy soil.
+Natural fertilisers, such as compost and seaweed derivatives (and animal manure), are essential to maintaining fertile and healthy soil.
 So organic food must be grown with these products, rather than synthetic fertilisers that are used in conventional farming, and which tend to be made of harsher chemical ingredients including nitrogen compounds, phosphorus, and potassium.

 "Organic farming improves soil structures and quality and enhances biodiversity.
 Studies have shown that organic farming present 30% more of biodiversity in the fields", explains Elena Panichi, Head of Unit at DG Agriculture and Rural Development (DG AGRI).

 No synthetic pesticides

 Farmers need to fight weeds and pests.
 Organic farmers are only allowed to use naturally-derived pesticides, made from plants, animals, microorganisms, or minerals.

 "These chemicals are of a natural origin.
 For instance, essential oils, plant extracts, that are listed in the relevant regulation, and are authorised, following a process that implies a scientific committee to assess the effect on the environment", says Panichi.